Aspidistra: Cultivation and Care

 • Soil type Light, fresh to dry, well-drained

-Aspidistra care, cast-iron plant, barroom plant, shade-tolerant plant
+Aspidistra care, cast-iron plant, mother-in-law's tongue, shade-tolerant plant

 Aspidistra in a Victorian interior

-Aspidistra is a perennial rhizomatous plant from the Convallariaceae family, like lily of the valley and Liriope muscari.
-There are around 60 species, including the common Aspidistra (Aspidistra elatior), also nicknamed “barroom plant”, which is the most commonly grown indoors.
-Aspidistra linearifolia, with narrow leaves, Aspidistra hainanensis, with linear leaves, or Aspidistra sichuanensis and Aspidistra minutiflora, speckled with light green or white, enrich the genus.
-This Asian perennial originates from Taiwan and Japan, where it grows in the undergrowth of Oshima Island.
-It later became naturalised in China.
-Appealing for its robustness and resistance to neglect and poor treatment, it was introduced as a houseplant in Europe in the 19th century, first in Britain, conquering Victorian interiors, then in French and European living rooms.
-Such resilience earned it the nickname “cast-iron plant” across the Channel.
+Aspidistra is a perennial rhizomatous plant from the Convallariaceae family, much like lily of the valley and Liriope muscari.
+There are around 60 species, among which the tall Aspidistra (Aspidistra elatior), also nicknamed “mother-in-law’s tongue”, is the most commonly grown in our homes.
+The Aspidistra linearifolia, with narrow leaves, the Aspidistra hainanensis, with linear leaves, or the Aspidistra sichuanensis and Aspidistra minutiflora, speckled with light green or white, enrich the genus.
+This Asian perennial plant originates from Taiwan and Japan, where it grows in the undergrowth of Oshima Island.
+It has since naturalised in China.
+Appealing for its robustness and resistance to neglect and poor treatment, it was introduced as a houseplant in Europe as early as the 19th century, first in Great Britain, conquering Victorian interiors, then in our French and European living rooms.
+Such a degree of resilience earned it the nickname “cast-iron plant” across the Channel.
 Today, its qualities are being rediscovered, this time in the garden, as it is also an excellent evergreen and relatively hardy plant.

-Aspidistra slowly develops, from a thick rootstock, a beautiful clump with a flexible habit, both upright and slightly fan-shaped, reaching 35-50 cm in all directions.
-The solitary, lanceolate, pointed and leathery leaves, with a long rigid petiole, grow tightly packed together in a dense cluster.
-The leaves on the edge of the clump droop slightly.
-They can reach up to 50 cm in length and about 8 to 10 cm in width.
+Aspidistra slowly develops, from a thick rhizome, a beautiful clump with a flexible habit, both upright and slightly fan-shaped, measuring 35-50 cm in all directions.
+The solitary, lanceolate, pointed, and leathery leaves, with a long rigid petiole, grow tightly packed together in a dense cluster.
+The leaves on the outer edge of the clump droop slightly.
+They can reach up to 50 cm in length and 8 to 10 cm in width.
 Over the years, the clump thickens without ever becoming invasive.
 Aspidistra is remarkable for its evergreen foliage in mild climates, very graphic for much of the year.
-The type species, Aspidistra elatior, with beautiful glossy green foliage, has given rise to varieties offering sumptuously variegated and subtly cream and yellow striped leaves; zebra-striped (‘Zebra’), variegated (‘Variegata’), spotted (‘Milky Way’) or striped (‘Lennon’s Song’).
+The type species, Aspidistra elatior, with glossy green foliage, has given rise to varieties offering sumptuously variegated and subtly striped shades of cream and yellow; zebra-striped (‘Zebra’), variegated (‘Variegata’), spotted (‘Milky Way’), or striped (‘Lennon’s Song’).

-Aspidistra care, cast-iron plant, barroom plant, shade-tolerant plant
+Aspidistra care, cast-iron plant, mother-in-law's tongue, shade-tolerant plant

 Aspidistra elatior on the left, and on the right, the spotted variety ‘Milky Way’ (© Leonora Enking)

-The flowers of Aspidistra are quite intriguing.
-When flowering occurs, it is much more discreet, though original, as it appears at the base of mature plants.
-Aspidistra only flowers when growing conditions are optimal (fresh and well-drained substrate, sufficient light but no direct sunlight).
+The flowers of the Aspidistra are, to say the least, intriguing.
+The flowering, when it occurs, is much more discreet, though original, as it appears on mature plants at the base of the leaf clumps.
+Aspidistra only flowers when growing conditions are optimal (fresh and well-draining substrate, sufficient light but no direct sunlight).
 Nestled under the foliage, strange fleshy and waxy flowers appear from January to June.
-These true botanical curiosities take the form of upright bell-shaped flowers 2-3 cm in diameter, composed of 8 purple lobes tapering at their ends.
-These solitary flowers blooming at ground level are pollinated by slugs and snails that feast on their nectar.
+These true botanical curiosities take the form of upright bell-shaped flowers, 2-3 cm in diameter, composed of 8 purple lobes tapered at their tips.
+These solitary flowers blooming at ground level are pollinated by slugs and snails that relish their nectar.
 Despite their singular appearance, they emit a subtle fragrance that attracts pollinators.
-These strange and captivating flowers later turn into small spherical dark berries.
+These strange and captivating flowers later turn into small spherical and dark berries.

-Many Aspidistra species are cultivated in Asian botanical gardens.
-Aspidistra elatior is the houseplant awarded the Royal Horticultural Society’s Award of Garden Merit.
+Many species of Aspidistra are cultivated in botanical gardens in Asia.
+Aspidistra elatior is the green plant awarded by the Royal Horticultural Society with an Award of Garden Merit.

-Aspidistra care, cast-iron plant, barroom plant, shade-tolerant plant
+Aspidistra care, cast-iron plant, mother-in-law's tongue, shade-tolerant plant

 Main species and varieties